About the City of San Luis Obispo

 Set 200 miles north of Los Angeles and 220 miles south of San Francisco, San Luis Obispo is at the heart of California’s magnificent Central Coast.
 Sitting just a few miles from the Pacific Ocean, this city is sheltered by volcanic peaks and is surrounded by protected open spaces, vineyards, agricultural and ranch land.

-A perfect Mediterranean marine climate keeps San Luis Obispo sunny and warm during the day with an average of 70°F.
+A perfect Mediterranean marine climate keeps San Luis Obispo sunny and warm during the day with an average of 70°F. The summers here are mild and pleasant, and winter daytime temperatures tend to hover around 60°F.

 - Mission San Luis Obispo de Tolosa, the fifth of California’s 21 Spanish missions, was founded in 1772.